 Help home-bound residents by finding books of interest in the library and delivering them to their home as needed

 Are you interested in libraries?
 Do you want to make a difference in the future of our community?
-Do you have a passion to foster lifelong learning and creativity?
-Please CLICK HERE to learn more about the position(s).
+Do you have a passion to foster lifelong learning and creativity? the MPL Board recruits for new Board members every 4 years, coinciding with the terms of Municipal Council.
+Should any vacancies open during the term, they will be posted here.